AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: locations-view.png

-GPS uses the :guilabel:`Location` view, which is also readonly, to display a list of locations in source files (for example, when performing a global search or displaying compilation results).
+GPS uses the :guilabel:`Location` view, which is also read-only, to display a list of locations in source files (for example, when performing a global search or displaying compilation results).